tbogdala/filefreezer/README.md

 * cli command to purge some/all of stored file versions

-* starting a remote sync target name with '/' in win32/msys2 attempts to autocomplete the string as a path and not give the desired results.
+* starting a remote sync target name with '/' in win32/msys2 attempts to autocomplete the string as a path and not give the desired results. the fix is to use cmd.exe to perform the command line execution to get the desired results.

-* cmd/frezer serve doesn't enforce auth token lifetime yet.

 TODO / Notes
 ------------